useoutline/analytics-sdk/README.md

 ### Using the CDN

-If you are using the CDN script directly:
+If you prefer using the CDN:

 ```javascript
 await window.useOutlineAnalytics('OA-xxxxx');